Learning Kotlin: The vetoable delegate

-The vetoable delegate is usable with variables only (i.e. you need to be able to change the value) and it takes a lambda which returns a boolean.
-If the return value is true, the value is set; otherwise, the value is not set.
+The vetoable delegate is usable with variables only (i.e., you must be able to change the value), and it takes a lambda that returns a boolean.
+If the return value is true, the value is set; otherwise, it is not set.

 import kotlin.properties.Delegates